 Modern Slavery Statement

-Organisational structure and supply chains
+Organisation structure and supply chains

 Countries of operation and supply

-The council operates in the United Kingdom.
+The council operates within the United Kingdom.

 We expect and request assurance that the practices of companies and organisations in our supply chain operating within the EU adhere to Article 4 of the European Convention on Human Rights, concerning the prohibition of slavery and forced labour.